The essential fits, newest washes and latest innovations in denim, plus fresh ways to style your jeans for spring

 Try our latest washes, fabrics and innovations

 For perfectly worn-in jeans without the wait, our vintage washes look great straight off the hanger – and we’ve added a new lighter vintage wash as well as tapered and loose fits for a more relaxed look.
 Our denim is designed with comfort front of mind, from our 360°-stretch jeans with Flexifit tech to our water-repellent Stormwear jeans that won’t get soggy if you get caught in the rain.
-Plus, all our denim represents brilliant value for money, with pairs including our £20 regular-fit jeans and our premium-quality Japanese selvedge jeans for £60, a fraction of the cost you’ll find elsewhere.
+Plus, all our denim represents brilliant value for money, with pairs including Autograph’s premium- quality Japanese selvedge jeans for £60, a fraction of the cost you’ll find elsewhere.

 Choose responsible denim

 Finding the right fit and style is essential, but responsible production is crucial, too.
-All our denim is made with responsibly sourced cotton and, working with Jeanologica, we’ve reduced our water consumption throughout the denim-finishing process, therefore using less of our planet’s vital resources.
+All our denim is made with responsibly sourced cotton.
+Plus, working with Jeanologica, we’ve reduced our water consumption throughout the denim-finishing process, therefore using less of our planet’s vital resources.
 Find more outfit inspiration, whether you’re planning outdoor adventures or looking to upgrade your activewear.

 Words: Sarah Lafarge and Miranda Eason